 There’s a cynical reading of Swift’s choice to collaborate with Dessner in order to explore those emotions: in a series of tweets which she has since deleted after much backlash from Swift’s fanbase, folk artist Tomberlin expressed frustration with what she saw as either outright or spiritual plagiarism of her work and the work of other emerging folk songwriters, asking her followers to “look back at each of [Taylor’s] records after realizing she could reach beyond the country music world. she rebrands her art to whatever the market is paying attention to. she doesn’t really even have to do this-she has a huge audience already.”

 But this reading doesn’t jive with how Swift has articulated herself as an artist, or how Dessner is framing her motives in these interviews.
 Yes, Swift is consciously choosing to make an indie rock record, and we can absolutely unpack the way this serves to legitimize her work for outlets like Pitchfork as a songwriter in ways similar to how Ryan Adams’ cover album of 1989 did back in 2015, this time on her own terms.
-But she has always used her experimentation with genre as a way to express the stories that resonate with her, and she is not alone: while problematic at times, the pop charts are always about artists adapting to the sounds of the moment to say what they want to say, and Swift is not alone in this.
+But she has always used her experimentation with genre as a way to express the stories that resonate with her, and she is not alone: while problematic at times, the pop charts are always about artists adapting to the sounds of the moment to say what they want to say, and in this Swift is in good company.
 And all of the work Swift has done to assert control over her narrative—Tomberlin acknowledged the inherent feminism of this, while lamenting that the presence of Dessner will lend legitimacy often not afforded to female artists on their own, which I agree with—means that Swift has ammunition to fight back against the argument that this is an opportunistic pastiche as opposed to a way to express new, different emotions she’s been working through.

 Although produced in isolation, this discourse emerging around folklore has nonetheless framed it as her most collaborative record to date, a contradiction that once would have felt destructive to Swift’s image but has been (some stray tweets withstanding) comfortably subsumed within her sense of authorship.
 In both interviews, Dessner emphasizes that once they began working together, their respective creative work was informed by the other: he would develop songs inspired by what she was responding to, and she would write lyrics in line with the soundscapes he was developing.
 He compares this to his work with The National where vocalist Matt Berninger adds the lyrics after the music is developed: describing Taylor to Rolling Stone as “very collaborative” after sharing her lyrics, he goes on to explain that he